udellc/Vibrosonics/README.md

 granular synthesis, allowing for sound wave shaping through envelopes.
 There are the \ref GrainList and \ref GrainNode classes that help you manage a linked-list of grains.

+## Examples

+We have an `examples/` folder which contains individual programs that each showcase a different feature or technique possible using Vibrosonics and AudioPrism.
+- Start with the `Template` example to see basic use of the API and for a starting point for your own program
+- The `Grains` example demonstrates using the provided classes for granular synthesis with a frequency and amplitude sweep, duration changes and wave shape variations
+- `Percussion` showcases our current percussion detection method, which uses a specially filtered frequency domain representation as input for an AudioPrism percussion module
+- `Mirror mode` is our example demonstrating a combination of multiple techniques to provide a real-time translation of music to tactile feedback.
+Look here for an in-depth example utilizing the full capabilities of our library

 ## Contributors
 ### 2024-25 Software Team